Serrin/Celestra-beta/README.md

 `obj2string(<object>);` | Convert object to a querystring.
 The return value is the string.
 The object parameter is mandatory.
 `classof(<variable>[,type[,throw=false]]);` | __Old name before v5.4.0:__ `getType`.<br>Get the real type of a variable.
 If this is an object, then the return value is the detailed object type (e.g.: array).
 If the type (string) parameter is given, then the return value (boolean) is the equality of the type of the variable and the second parameter.
 If the third parameter (boolean) is true and the type of the variable and the second parameter aren't equals, then the function is throwing a `TypeError();`, else the return value is true.
 `extend([deep,]<target>,<source1>[,sourceN]);` | This is an enhanced version of the `Object.assign` method.
 The deep parameter (boolean) is optional and sets the deep copy (recursive) of the sources.
-`strPropercase(<string>);` | This function is unicode compatible and capitalizes every word of the given string.
-The string parameter is mandatory.
-The return value is a string.<br>__Example:__<br>`strTitlecase(<string>);` | Alias of the `strPropercase(<string>);`.
-`strCapitalize(<string>);` | This function is unicode compatible and converts the first character to uppercase and the other characters to lowercase.
-The string parameter is mandatory.
-The return value is a string.
-`strUpFirst(<string>);` | This function is unicode compatible and converts the first character to uppercase.
-The string parameter is mandatory.
-The return value is a string.
-`strDownFirst(<string>);` | This function is unicode compatible and converts the first character to lowercase.
-The string parameter is mandatory.
-The return value is a string.
-`strHTMLRemoveTags(<string>);` | Remove HTML tags from the given string.
-The string parameter is mandatory.
-The return value is the new string.
-`strReverse(<string>);` | Returns the reversed variant of the given string.
-In the ES6 compatible browsers the result will be unicode compatible.
-The string parameter is mandatory.
-`strCodePoints(<string>);` | Returns the array of the unicode codepoints of characters of the given string.
-The string parameter is mandatory.
-`strFromCodePoints(<collection>);` | Returns the joined string of the given unicode codepoints.
-The collection parameter is mandatory.
-`strAt(<string>,<index>[,newChar]);` | If the newchar is undefined, then returns the unicode character, which has to be on the given index in the string.
-The index can be negative value (`-1 -> last`).
-If the index is out of the string length, then the return value is an empty string.
-All of the parameters are mandatory and index has to be an integer.<br>If the newChar is not undefined, then the indexed character will be replaced with the newChar and returns the modified string.
-`strSplice(<str>,<index>,<count>[,add]);`|This function works like the [Array.prototype.splice();](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice), but with strings and can remove characters on the index or replace with other string.
-The return value is the modified string.
 `sizeIn(<object>);` | Returns the count of the owned properties of the given object.
 The object parameter is mandatory.
 `forIn(<object>,<callback>);` | The forIn() function executes a provided function once for each object property.
 The object parameter is mandatory and has to be an object.
 The callback parameter is mandatory and has to be a function.
 The parameter function will be called with these arguments: key value, key, object.
 `filterIn(<object>,<callback>);` | The filterIn() function executes a provided function once for each object property and returns a new object with the properties which were be filtered.
 The object parameter is mandatory and has to be an object.
 The callback parameter is mandatory and has to be a function.
 The parameter function will be called with these arguments: key value, key, object.<br>__Example:__<br>`var o1 = {"a": 1, "b": 2, "c": 3};`<br>`console.log(o1);`<br>`// Object { a: 1, b: 2, c: 3 }`<br>`var o2 = CEL.filterIn(o1, (v, p, o) => (v > 1));`<br>`console.log(o2);`<br>`// Object { b: 2, c: 3 }`